denbykov/upVibe-server/docs/business/file_management.md

 - yes - abort the operation and send the error response to the user (errorCode -1)
 - no - send a successful response to the user

+# Custom tags

+The client can request the server to add custom tags for file via POST /up-vibe/v1/files/{fileId}/custom-tags request.

+The server should:

+#### AC 1

+Try to find a record in the [user_files](../database/files/user_files.md) table where:
+file_id = request.url.file_id
+user_id = request.user.id

+Does the record exist?
+- yes - continue
+- no - abort the operation and send the "No such file" message

+#### AC 2

+Create or update record in the [tags](../database/tags/tags.md) table with: file_id = request.url.file_id
+title = request.body.title
+artist = request.body.artist
+album = request.body.album
+year = request.body.year
+trackNumber = request.body.trackNumber
+user_id = request.user.id

+where:
+file_id = request.url.file_id
+user_id = request.user.id

+# Custom picture tag

+The client can request the server to add custom tags for file via POST /up-vibe/v1/files/{fileId}/custom-tags/picture request.

+The server should:

+#### AC 1

+Try to find a record in the [tags](../database/tags/tags.md) table where:
+file_id = request.url.file_id
+user_id = request.user.id

+Does the record exist?
+- yes - continue
+- no - abort the operation and send the "No such tag" message

+#### AC 2

+Save file to default picture location and update record in the [tags](../database/tags/tags.md) table with: picture_path = path

+where:
+file_id = request.url.file_id
+user_id = request.user.id

 # Tag mappings

 Tag mappings contain information about which exact tags should be applied to the file.
 They are unique for each user.